 Inflatable city / La ville en un souffle (2011): An inflatable city made out of plastic sheets and tape.
 All the sheds were joined together and inflated via a single air blower.

 Waterworld (2014): This floating edition of the festival invited the students to experiment in sustainable ways to build on the oceans.
 It addressed issues of relocation due to climate change and victims of global sea levels rising.
 On a lake in Archères an amphibian city rose, made of wood and plastic pipes.
 The students had to sleep on the raft, which ensured they were built properly and floated…

 You can find the themes of every edition of the festival here – in French

 Bellastock has expanded its activity and developed an advisory service run by the former students who initiated the festival and a lot of volunteers.
-The organization promotes experimentation in architecture as a means for innovation and learning processes.
+The organisation promotes experimentation in architecture as a means for innovation and learning processes.
 In 2013 Bellastock, via ACTLAB (a temporary laboratory established on the construction site) assisted with the dismantling of the Printemps warehouses in L’Île Saint-Denis (Paris).
 An eco-district housing project is going to replace the warehouses.
-Bellastock analyzed how the construction materials from the dismantling could be re-used in the new housing project, impling the local community in the experiment.
+Bellastock analysed how the construction materials from the dismantling could be re-used in the new housing project, implying the local community in the experiment.

 Images taken from the Bellastock website

 Agile-City has previously looked at the theme of temporary architecture as an education program with the construction summer school ‘Hello Wood’.
 You can read about it here